ChrisAkridge/Cix/docs/Code Generation.md

 Then, the code generator creates assembly blocks for every `case` block, as named in step 4 above.

+Note that case block generation is an exception to the typical block arrangement: **case blocks are stored contiguously in the generated code, with their child blocks, if any, occurring after all the case blocks**.
+This is to allow fall-through.

 #### Variable Declaration
 A variable declaration creates a new variable without assigning it a value.

-When a variable declaration is encountered, the code generator emits either a `push` instruction (if the type of the variable in primitive or a pointer), or, for a struct, adds the number of bytes in the struct to ESP.
+When a variable declaration is encountered, the code generator emits code to add the size of the variable to `ESP`.
 The code generator also adds a VSE to the virtual stack representing this local variable.

 #### Variable Declaration with Initialization
 A variable declaration with initialization creates a new variable and assigns it a value based on an expression.